• Home

-Making your own escape room for the classroom is the perfect way to engage your students.
-Escape rooms are so much fun and they add another layer of learning by encouraging critical thinking and collaboration skills.
+Making your own escape room for the classroom is a great way to engage your students.
+Escape room games are so much fun and they add another layer of learning by encouraging important skills such as critical thinking and collaboration.
+Students work together in small groups to solve a series of puzzles to reach a particular goal.
+They are the ideal educational games for developing communication skills too.
+The great thing about an escape room activity is that student engagement is high throughout the task.
+Escape games really do hold students’ attention!
 All you need are some clues, envelopes to hide them them in and a goal to aim for!
 Read on as I take you through each stage of the creation process step by step.

 Firstly, let’s look at the benefits of using escape rooms in the classroom.
 Escape room challenges: